 For the needs of the projects the method used for replacing null values was the median which is provided by Python with the following command:

 fillna(x.median())

+The Python code used for the implementation of the fill of Null Values is appended below:

+bigCts_toFill.Value_x = bigCts_toFill.groupby(['Indicator Category','Indicator','Gender','Place'])['Value_x'].apply(lambda x: x.fillna(x.median()))

 4.8 Outlier Detection

 In data analysis, outlier detection is the identification of rare items, events or observations which raise suspicions by differing significantly from the majority of the data.
 Typically the outlier detection and removing is a common technique for data analysis purposes.